Algebraic solution of tropical optimization problems via matrix sparsification with application to scheduling: Abstract

 \section{Abstract}

-An optimization problem is considered in the framework of tropical algebra to minimize a nonlinear objective function defined on vectors over an idempotent semifield, and calculated using multiplicative conjugate transposition.
-We find the minimum of the function, and give a partial solution, which explicitly represents a subset of solution vectors.
+Optimization problems are considered in the framework of tropical algebra to minimize and maximize a nonlinear objective function defined on vectors over an idempotent semifield, and calculated using multiplicative conjugate transposition.
+To find the minimum of the function, we first obtain a partial solution, which explicitly represents a subset of solution vectors.
 We characterize all solutions by a system of simultaneous equation and inequality, and show that the solution set is closed under vector addition and scalar multiplication.
 A matrix sparsification technique is proposed to extend the partial solution, and then to obtain a complete solution described as a family of subsets.
 We offer a backtracking procedure that generates all members of the family, and derive an explicit representation for the complete solution.
+As another result, we deduce a complete solution of the maximization problem, given in a compact vector form by the use of sparsified matrices.
 The results obtained are illustrated with illuminating examples and graphical representations.
-We apply the results to solve a real-world problem drawn from just-in-time scheduling, and give a numerical example of the solution. \\
+We apply the results to solve real-world problems drawn from project (machine) scheduling, and give numerical examples. \\

 \textbf{Key-Words:} tropical algebra, idempotent semifield, optimization problem, sparse matrix, backtracking, just-in-time scheduling. \\

 \textbf{MSC (2010):} 65K10, 15A80, 65F50, 90B35, 90C48